Snacks for Dogs

 Updated: Apr 6

 It's normal to want to share your snacks with your furbaby; especially when they use those puppy 👀 eyes.
-Dog digest food differently than we do and eating the wrong foods can lead to long term health issues.
+However, dogs digest food differently than we do and eating the wrong foods can lead to long term health issues.

-However, some foods are safe for dogs to eat as an occasional snack according to the American Kennel Club.
-However, you should consult your veterinarian before making changes to your dog's daily diet (treats should only make up 10% of the average dog's diet).
+Some foods are safe for dogs to eat as an occasional snack according to the American Kennel Club.
+Nevertheless, you should consult your veterinarian before making changes to your dog's daily diet (as treats should only make up 10% of the average dog's diet).

 Carrots.
 Dogs love the crunch of carrots.
 Carrots are full of essential vitamins and minerals like beta carotene; which the body converts to vitamin A, vitamin K and potassium.

 Eggs.
 Eggs are a wonderful source of protein, linoleic acid and vitamin A for dogs.
 It's important for eggs to be cooked as raw eggs can cause salmonella.

 Salmon.
 Salmon is a great source of Omega Fatty Acids; which helps keeps your pup's coat shiny and aids their immune system.
 Salmon is high in protein, which is why it is used in high quality dog foods.
 Make sure to choose boneless salmon.
 La Barkeria Salmon Jerky.